backpackcloud/trugger/README.md

 ## How To Implement the Fluent Interfaces

 The fluent interfaces are always defined through java interfaces and may be customized by your own implementation.
 Trugger uses a `ServiceLoader` to load a factory that knows the implementations to instantiate, so you can override the implementation of any fluent interface by defining a file in your **META-INF/services** directory with the factory implementation.

 The factory interfaces that can be customized are listed bellow:

-- `org.atatec.trugger.element.ElementFactory`: used for reflecting elements
+- `ElementFactory`: used for reflecting elements
-- `org.atatec.trugger.property.PropertyFactory`: used for reflecting properties
+- `PropertyFactory`: used for reflecting properties
-- `org.atatec.trugger.reflection.ReflectionFactory`: used for reflection in
+- `ReflectionFactory`: used for reflection in general
-    general
-- `org.atatec.trugger.scan.ClassScannerFactory`: used for class scanning
+- `ClassScannerFactory`: used for class scanning
-- `org.atatec.trugger.interception.InterceptorFactory`: used for method
+- `InterceptorFactory`: used for method interception
-  interception